mounttai/SW-Sharing/README.md

 # SW-Sharing

-Materials used in the online sharing session about Sharing Economy for <a href=" http://www.shinewinginternational.com" target="_blank">Shine Wing International</a> and their clients, including:
+Materials used in the online sharing session about Sharing Economy for [Shine Wing International](http://www.shinewinginternational.com) and their clients, including:

 * the [slides deck](SW-DaiYao-SE_20211202.pdf)
 * code to generate the wind clouds on slide 5